 Distribution Agreement Checklist

 The following distribution agreement checklist will help you draft a thorough distribution agreement and ensure you have covered the main issues.
 Entering into an agreement with a distributor to sell your product is advantageous as that entity will have a sales channel and network in a particular territory making it easier to sell your product.
+A distribution agreement is required when you are ready to commercialize your product.
+The following checklist applies to distribution agreements in general but also provides some specific clauses related to entertainment distribution agreements.

 Distribution Agreement